WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 URL would send a hashed version of the image that represents the blur.
 A client side library decodes the hash and displays it in place of the thumbnail.
-It would require two new dependencies, a JavaScript BlurHash decoder to render the hash and an API library to produce the hash from the thumbnail.
+It would require two new dependencies, a JavaScript BlurHash decoder to render the hash in a canvas and an API library to produce the hash from the thumbnail.

 It has the following downsides: